hazratali/python-snippets/README.md

-# python-snippets
+# Python Snippets
 Python short codes in no specific order.
 Good for practicing.

-Feel free to use the `Snippets.ipynb' notebook
+Feel free to use the `Snippets.ipynb` notebook